Clean Air Sarnia and Area

 Ontario Ministry of Environment, Conservation, and Parks

-Both SLEA and CAER actively coordinate, as appropriate, on regional environmental initiatives with the Ontario Ministry of Environment, Conservation and Parks (MECP).
+BASES actively coordinates, as appropriate, on regional environmental initiatives with the Ontario Ministry of Environment, Conservation and Parks (MECP).
 The MECP works to preserve and protect land, air, and water, addressing waste, and reduce greenhouse gas emissions.
 The MECP protects species at risk and their habitat, conserve and manage parks and greenspaces, and tackle climate change.
 SLEA participates in a range of local and provincial committees with MECP including:

 - Co-Chair, Advisory Committee, Sarnia Area Environmental Health Project